digitalbazaar/authorize-access-token-middleware/README.md

   authorizeAccessToken({
     // OAuth2 scope required for this endpoint
     requiredScope: 'my.custom.scope',

-    // List of allowed issuers of tokens
+    // Optional list of allowed issuers of tokens.
+    // If missing, issuer validation must be performed manually
+    // in validateClaims() callback.
     validIssuers: ['https://issuer.example.com'],

-    loadClientRegistration: async ({client_id}) => {
+    verify: async ({token}) => {
-      // Required callback - load client registration from database or other
-      // storage so that the access token scope can be compared with the client's
-      // granted scope.
-You can also do custom client validation here
-      // (has the client been revoked? ran over quota or metering limits?)
+      // REQUIRED verify callback must:
+      // 1.
+Decode the claims (decrypting the token, if encrypted)
+      // 2.
+Verify key id, algorithm and signature (using a remote KMS or similar)
+      // 3.
+Return the token payload (claims)
     },

-    // Custom verify callback should verify algorithm and signature (using a remote KMS or similar)
-    verifySignature: async ({alg, kid, data, signature}) => {
-    },

     validateClaims: async ({claims}) => {
       // Optional custom claim validation callback (for example, you can
-      // validate the `aud`ience claim)
+      // validate the `aud`ience claim).
+Expected to throw errors as appropriate.
     },

     decorateError: async ({errorResponse}) => {